aboutcode-org/scancode-toolkit/docs/source/how-to-guides/install_new_license_plugin.rst

         TEST_DIR,
         clazz=TestLicenseDataDriven1, regen=scancode_config.REGEN_TEST_FIXTURES)

-The ``tests/data`` directory contains a pair of files for each license: a license text file and a YAML file specifying the expected license expressions from the test.
+The ``tests/data`` directory contains a file for each license: a license text file with a YAML frontmatter specifying the expected license expression from the test.

 Finally, install the plugin and run the test: